hyperjiang/lunar/README.md

 // get value of key in namespace ns app.GetValueInNamespace(key, "ns")

+// get all the items in default namespace app.GetItems()

-// get all the items in ns namespace app.GetItems("ns")
+// get all the items in namespace ns app.GetItemsInNamespace("ns")

 // get the content of ns namespace, if the format of ns is properties then will return json string app.GetContent("ns")